Adding and Managing Datasets

 Encryption Settings

-Datasets, root, non-root parent, and child, or zvols with encryption include the ZFS Encryption widget in the set of dataset widgets displayed on the Datasets screen.
+Datasets, root, non-root parent, and child, or zvols with encryption include the Encryption widget in the set of dataset widgets shown on the Datasets screen.

 The Datasets tree table includes lock icons and descriptions that indicate the encryption state of datasets.